mutantzombie/Hemorrhage/README.md

 Collect Data
 ---
-Note that you may have to adjust your LD_LIBRARY_PATH for hemorrhage to find the OpenSSL and Boost.System libraries at run-time.
+Note that you may have to adjust your `LD_LIBRARY_PATH` for hemorrhage to find the OpenSSL and Boost.System libraries at run-time.
-On Mac OS X you'll need to set the DYLD_LIBRARY_PATH.
+On Mac OS X you'll need to set the `DYLD_LIBRARY_PATH`.

 ````
 $ ./hemorrhage web.site | tee err